slootjes/docker-aws-cognito-backup/README.md

 # AWS Cognito Backup

-Simple Docker wrapper using https://github.com/mifi/cognito-backup that created a backup of a Cognito User Pool and uploads it so S3.
+Simple Docker wrapper using https://github.com/mifi/cognito-backup to create a backup of a Cognito User Pool and upload it to an S3 bucket.

 ## Requirements